It embraces the eight national areas of learning and includes studies of Religious Education.

 Through active engagement in practical design and technology experiences, children develop creative and powerful ways of designing and making to meet identified needs.
 They also learn to critically examine existing and planned technologies through investigating and questioning the four phases of technology lifespan:

-Physical Education has a strong focus on personal and social health and wellbeing.
+Physical Education has a strong focus on personal, social health, wellbeing, movement and physical activity.
 Values and attitudes learned in Physical Education promote the integration of physical, social, emotional, environmental and spiritual dimensions of living.

 Each child has a 40-minute lesson per week, as well as swimming lessons to give the students to a more diverse range of physical exercise.